Mdwizzy/Docker/README.md

 /////////////////////////////////////////////////////////////////////////

 Exercise Worksheet1
-www.vomtom.at
-From the Course:
-Understanding Docker Run, Dockerfile, Docker-Compose for Beginners
 Lecture: Running a single Docker Container step by step docker run -it ubuntu /bin/bash
 • runs the container and attaches to stdin, the standard input, where the /bin/bash processs is